Introducing Two Birds

 So, you have a bird.
 And you just bought another bird.
 And you want them to be friends…which is why you are reading this page.
 Right?

 Think about human beings, for a moment…below are the general steps a couple takes before making the decision to live together:

 - Boy and girl get to know each other by spending time together.

 - Time passes.
 Boy and girl become friendly toward one another.

-- Boy and girl develop strong affection toward each other.
+- Time passes again.
+Boy and girl develop strong affection toward each other.
 They spend more time together.

 - Boy and girl spend time at each other’s homes.
 Often, they will each leave a few belongings at the other person’s home.

 - Boy and girl decide to merge lives by moving in together.

 The following example uses a woman moving into her male companion’s home.
 The same concept could have just as easily been illustrated by a man moving into his female companion’s home, or two people of the same gender moving in together.
 Please do read this example as it will help you understand the psychology in the process of creating a bond between your two birds.